What is download speed and how much do you need?

 The download speed you need depends on what you do online and how many people or devices use the internet at the same time.
 For basic tasks like browsing websites, checking emails, and social media, you only need about 5-10 Mbps per device.
 However, if you stream videos in HD, you’ll want at least 25 Mbps to avoid buffering and around 50-100 Mbps if you want to stream in 4K.

-You’ll likely need much higher speeds if you have multiple people using the internet at once because you will all be sharing the bandwidth.
+You’ll likely need much higher speeds if you have multiple people using the internet at once since you'll all be sharing the bandwidth you've got at home.
 A family that streams movies, plays games, and works from home may need 200 Mbps or more to keep things running smoothly.
 Large households or smart homes with many connected devices may require 500 Mbps to 1000 mbps for the best experience.

 What is a good download speed?